signageos/cli/README.md

 | --packager *(optional)*     | Use preferred package manager "npm", "pnpm", "bun", "yarn"    | npm            |

 > !
 Windows users note:
-> There are unresolved issue with NPX tool on Windows clients when your username contains spaces (e.g.: `John Doe`).
+> There is an unresolved issue with NPX tool on Windows clients when your username contains spaces (e.g.: `John Doe`).
 > https://stackoverflow.com/a/58354623/4609457
-> To prevent this issue there is simple hotfix.
+> To prevent this issue there is a simple hotfix.
 Run following command in your Command Line (replace `John` with your real first name):
 > Sometimes the Administrator privileges are required (Run as Administrator)
 ```cmd
 npm config set cache "C:\Users\John~1\AppData\Roaming\npm-cache" --global